Symmetries as the guiding principle for flattening bands of Dirac fermions: The Wronskian operator and requirements for exactly flat bands

 where $a_i=\bm a_{i,x}+\bm a_{i,y}$, with $\bm a_i$ being lattice vectors.
 Here $\vartheta_1(z\mid\tau)$ is the Jacobi theta function, defined by

-Importantly, the pole of the $\vartheta_1$ cancels the zero at $\y_1$ making $\y_{\bm k}$ as defined above normalizable.
+Importantly, the pole of the $\vartheta_1$ cancels the zero at $\y_a$ making $\y_{\bm k}$ as defined above normalizable.

-One can follow an alternative approach for the construction of the flat band wavefunctions, which makes the similarity between the flat-band wavefunctions and the lowest Landau levels manifest.
+One can follow an alternative approach for the construction of the flat-band wavefunctions, which makes the similarity between the flat-band wavefunctions and the lowest Landau levels manifest.
 We can choose a basis of such functions in the form \cite{Sheffer2021}

 where $f(z)$ is any holomorphic function, $A$ is the unit cell area, and $G\rarg$ is a structure function that captures the lattice dependency of the wavefunction.
 It is given by

 Interestingly, it can be checked that $\qty|G\rarg|$ is periodic with the lattice.